tdluckey67/Disability/README.md

 # Disability
-This is code is to go into grave details about Cerebral Palsy
+The purpose of this code is to go into grave details about Cerebral Palsy